Hardenbergia violacea

 Hardenbergia violacea is a species of flowering plant in the family Fabaceae and is endemic to Australia.
-It is known in Australia by the common names false sarsaparilla, purple coral pea and waraburra.
-Elsewhere it is also called purple twining-pea, vine-lilac and wild sarsaparilla.
+It is known in Australia by the common names false sarsaparilla, purple coral pea, and waraburra.
+Elsewhere it is also called purple twining-pea, vine-lilac, and wild sarsaparilla.
 It is a prostrate or climbing subshrub with egg-shaped to narrow lance-shaped leaves and racemes of mostly purple flowers.

 Description

 Hardenbergia violacea is a prostrate or climbing sub-shrub with wiry stems up to 2 m or more long.
 The leaves are egg-shaped to lance-shaped, 30–100 mm long and 10–50 mm wide on a petiole about 10 mm long.
 The leaves are leathery, glabrous and paler on the lower surface.

 The flowers are arranged in racemes of between twenty and forty flowers, each on a pedicel mostly 2–4 mm long.
 The sepals are 3–4 mm long and joined at the base, forming a bell-shaped tube with triangular teeth.
 The petals are about 8 mm long, mostly purple, the standard petal with a yellowish spot and a notch on the summit, the wings are egg-shaped with the narrower end towards the base and the keel is curved.
 Flowering mostly occurs from August to November and the fruit is a pod 20–45 mm long containing between six and eight kidney-shaped seeds.
 The flowers are usually purple or violet, but pink, white and other colours sometimes occur.

 H. violacea regrows from its roots after fire.
 The roots were experimented with by early European settlers as a substitute for sarsaparilla.

 Taxonomy

 False sarsaparilla was first formally described in 1793 by George Voorhelm Schneevoogt who gave it the name Glycine violacea in his book, Icones Plantarum Rariorum.
-In 1940, William T. Stearn changed the name to Hardenbergia violacea.
+In 1940, William T. Stearn transferred the species to Hardenbergia as H. violacea in the Journal of Botany, British and Foreign.